 Live in the Present

-Be mindful and enjoy your motherhood because trust me when I say that your baby will grow up before you know it.
+Be mindful and enjoy your motherhood because trust me when I say your baby will grow up before you know it.

-It’s hard for new parents to believe that things will get better when they’re up in the middle of the night trying to soothe a crying baby.
+It’s hard for new parents to believe things will get better when they’re up in the middle of the night trying to soothe a crying baby.

-The good news is your baby will start to sleep through the night, and you’ll start to feel like yourself again even though it might not seem like it at the moment.
+The good news is your baby will start to sleep through the night, and you’ll start to feel like yourself again, even though it might not seem like it at the moment.